Braves’ Markakis hits walkoff HR after opting into season

 Blue Jays: Thornton has right elbow inflammation and won’t make Saturday’s scheduled start at Boston.
 Montoyo hasn’t named a fill-in starter for Thornton, who allowed one run in four innings and received no decision in his first start at Washington on July 27.
 INF Santiago Espinal was optioned to the alternate training site.

 Braves: Smith was activated instead of pitching in a simulated game at the team’s alternate site, as had been planned.
-“He was raring to go so shoot, why not give him a real inning?” said manager Brian Snitker.
-“A guy with his experience, if he tells us he’s good and ready to go then I trust him.”
+Snitker said Smith, who was warming up for a possible 10th inning, “was raring to go.”

 UP NEXT